 An activities section will vary by person, but if you attend or are involved with any web development meetups, hackathons, or teaching groups, or if you speak or write about web development, you should find a place to list that on your resume.
 These types of “extracurricular” involvements can set you apart from other developers and show that you are not only passionate about web development but also that you are striving to be more proficient at it.
 Also, if you don’t have any experience like this, going out and finding a local development meetup group can help you grow your skill set and also give you the opportunity to do some networking.
-For the areas where Sparkbox has offices, in Dayton and Pittsburgh, I have provided a list below of some local meetups.
-If you are not close to either of these areas, I suggest searching for local tech or design meetups on meetup.com.
+I suggest searching for local tech or design meetups on meetup.com.

 Tailoring and Proofreading

 For any resume, it is so important to try to tailor your experience to the specific job you are applying to.
 Incorporating and highlighting aspects of your experience that are applicable to a certain job will demonstrate that you are a more valuable candidate and will hopefully help get you past HR and into the next step of the job application process.